skblnw/mkfep/README.md

 Make sure you have the following files and directories in your working directory:

-- `md.gro` or `md.pdb`: Structure file of your protein
+- `md.gro` or `md.pdb`: Structure file of your system
-- `mkgmx_pdb2fep.py`: Script to generate GROMACS topology files
+- `pdb2fep.py`: Script to generate GROMACS topology files
-- `run`: Script to execute the simulation
+- `run`: Script to execute the simulation, largely depends on user's local envrionment
 - `mdp`: Directory containing MDP files for energy minimization, NVT equilibration, and MD production

 ### Running the script